 A word picture is something that fires in your mind: an image, a person, an example, a situation.
 They can help animate meaning.
-In Psalm 1 this is the tree, the streams, fruit, and leaves.
+In Psalm 1 this is the tree and the streams, fruit, and leaves.

-It is helpful and gratifying to me to go to my Bible to read and already have done some work (key verse) which launches me in the direction of that particular Psalm.
+It is helpful and gratifying to me to go to my Bible to read and already have done some work (key verse) which launches me in the direction of each particular Psalm.

 Enjoy, our Psalming friend!
 The two resources below should reinforce the idea of engaging in a treasure hunt through each Psalm.
 What do you find!?